-The child must be old enough to respect the dog’s space and to not accidentally hurt him by pulling fur etc. Never leave a child and dog unsupervised no matter how much you feel you know your dog.
-Animals are unpredictable, accidents happen.
-Also, a young child can’t understand a dogs behaviour and body language like an adult can.
+The child must be old enough to respect the dog’s space and to not accidentally hurt him by pulling fur etc. Also, never leave a child and dog unsupervised no matter how much you feel you know your dog.
+Animals are unpredictable and unfortunately, accidents happen.
+Furthermore, a young child can’t understand a dogs behaviour and body language like an adult can.

 Dogs have a pack mentality.
 Usually, they would consider an adult in the family the pack leader, with children lower down the family hierarchy.
 A dog may perceive a child to be on the same level, or even lower in the pack order, as himself.
 This might mean that the dog has difficulty taking instruction from a child.

 Teach the child to stroke gently, not to go up close to the face and not to poke ears and eyes.
-Older children can be shown how to help with feeding and to offer a treat.
-They need to be taught to never approach strange dogs, no matter how cute.
+Older children can be shown how to help with feeding and also how to offer a treat.
+Most importantly, they need to be taught to never approach strange dogs, no matter how cute.